Aishwarya-K-R/Dev-To-DevOps/Ansible/Playbook/README.md

 **git clone https://github.com/Aishwarya-K-R/Dev-To-DevOps
 cd Ansible/Playbook**
 2. Create required number of **EC2 instances** with one instance acting as **master(control node)** and remaining as **slaves(hosts)**
-3. Login to master EC2 instance and enable **passwordless authenticatio**n to all the target hosts
+3. Login to master EC2 instance and enable **passwordless authentication** to all the target hosts
 4. Install Ansible:
 **sudo apt install ansible
 ansible --version**